 231-232.
-Advanced Accounting.
+ADVANCED ACCOUNTING.
 3 credits each semester.

 Prerequisite, Accounting 44.
 The first semester deals with the correction of statements and books, partnerships, consignments, installment sales, insurance, estates and trusts, and receiverships.
 The second semester deals with branch accounting and consolidated statements.
-Accounting 232 may be taken before Accounting 231.
+Accounting 232 may be taken before Accounting 231

 233-234.
-Federal Taxation.
+FEDERAL TAXATION.
 3 credits each semester.

 Prerequisite, Accounting 44.
 A study of the current federal income tax law as it applies to the individual and to the proprietorship, partnership, and corporate business enterprise.
+The second semester includes a survey of state and local taxes.

-236. Specialized Accounting Problems.
+236. Accounting Problems.
 3 credits.

-248. Advanced Statistics.
+248. ADVANCED STATISTICS.
 3 credits.